microsoft/pxt-arcade/docs/skillmap/shark/shark3.md

 ![Enemies](/static/skillmap/shark/shark3.gif)

-In this activity, you'll write the code to help the shark earn points for each fish it eats.
+In this activity, you'll create code to help the shark earn points for each fish it eats.

 ## step 2